huliting/amazon-automation-test/README.md

 mvn package
 java -jar target/amazon-automation-test-1.0-SNAPSHOT-jar-with-dependencies.jar ${webDrivePath}
 ```
-note: ${webDriverPath} is your local web driver location path. you can use the web driver in resources folder<br>
+note: ${webDriverPath} is your local web driver location path. you can use the web driver in resources folder,but just apply for MAC OS, I have no time prepare for all platforms.<br>
-the test case at last will be error, that's an excepted result.
+note: it will generate a test_reports folder at root path. and there will generate a html test report. the test case at last will be error, that's an excepted result.
 ### code structure
 Note: * is means it's a java file, else is package folder
 >huliting.thoughtworks---------------this is root package<br>